BastelPichi/compatibility/brightway.md

-# Brightway Scooter Tuning Guide
+# Brightway / LEQI Scooter Tuning Guide
 This guide has been created by ScooterTeam.

 ## Table of Contents